cesarferreira/lasertag/README.md

     $ lasertag -m app

-If you want to specify a flavour:
+If you want to specify a flavor:

-    $ lasertag --module app --flavour prod
+    $ lasertag --module app --flavor prod

 ## Installation